nicolas-f/choras_backend/docs/source/includes/getting_started.md

 Gentle reminder: you are currently in the `backend` repository, not the `CHORAS` parent repository.
 The instructions below therefore refer to the `backend` repository and neither involve the `CHORAS` nor `frontend` repositories.

-1. Clone this repository to a location of your choice. <!--If you have issues with cloning this repository (and its submodules), you can download the zipped repository via the releases page of this repository: <https://github.com/choras-org/backend/releases> -->
+1. Clone this repository to a location of your choice.
 2. In the command window / terminal, navigate (`cd`) to the (`backend`) repository.
 3. Run the following line of code to check out the correct versions of the (nested) submodules: